stephane-caron/lipm_walking_controller/README.md

 ## Getting started

-The easiest way to get started with the controller is to run its Docker image from an Ubuntu Linux distribution:
+The easiest way to try the controller in action is to run its Docker image from an Ubuntu Linux distribution:

 ```
 xhost +local:docker